rmrk-team/rmrk-docs/docs/usecases/mixedmedia.md

 Once the NFT is loaded into Audible, it just plays - the player knows what media file it needs.
 If it is loaded into Kindle, the reader knows it's expecting a PDF, so it pull that from this NFT.

-If a new version of the audibook comes out, it is easy to replace the audio resource in a decentralized way rather than make a new airdrop.
+If a new version of the audiobook comes out, it is easy to replace the audio resource in a decentralized way rather than make a new airdrop.
 Same for the PDF version.

 ### Music Video / Audio